Nevenall/Shift-X/System/01 Basics.md

 ### Threat

-**Threat** is a rating of mangnitude given to each powerset; we use it to compare the relative strength of powers and judge what they are capable of achieving.
+**Threat** is a rating of strength from 0 to 6 (sometimes more).
+Villains and powersets are each given a threat rating; we use it to compare their relative impact and to judge, for example, how effective an attack power will be against a defense power, or how much collateral damage an out of control water attack might inflict.

-#### Magnitude
+### Magnitude

+Magnitude is a scale for comparing villains and the effects of powers, or in fact, anything you want to get a general feeling for.

 <!-- Clearly we'll have to adjust the magnitude scales for super games.
 In fact, this chart is a totally flexible kind of thing.
 You can adjust it however you like for the scope of the game that you want.
 Should proably adjust the targets to be based on not gangs.
 Like the size of a party of banquet.
 Need to adjust the force scale too.